JoshMayBalGitHub/ActivationTW/README.md

 # ActivationTW
-ActivationTW, a idea i had for ""activating"" my game.
+ActivationTW, a idea i had for ""activating"" my game

+Also its kinda funny, that it doesnt actually activate or install anything....

+especially activate, i havent implemented it yet.

 ## Downloading from source / Setup.sh